-Indian rupee term loan of ₹ 478.00 lakhs from a bank is secured by (i) first pari passu charge on immovable assets, movable fixed assets & current assets and (ii) Corporate guarantee from holding company.
-The loan is repayable in 18 equal quarterly instalments with a morotorium period of 6 months.
+1 Indian rupee term loan of ₹ 318.67 lakhs (March 31, 2024: ₹ 424.89 lakhs) from a bank carries interest rate linked to @3 months Marginal cost of funds based lending rate (MCLR) plus spread of 0.50% payable monthly.
+The loan is secured by (i) first pari passu charge on immovable assets, movable fixed assets & current assets and (ii) Corporate guarantee from holding company.
+The loan is repayable in 18 equal quarterly instalments with a moratorium period of 6 months.

-Indian rupee term loan of ₹ 560.00 lakhs from a bank is secured by (i) first pari passu charge on current assets, movable fixed assets & leasehold land and building admeasuring 10 acres and (ii) Corporate guarantee from holding company.
-The loan is repayable in 20 equal quarterly instalments with a morotorium period of 12 months.
+2 Indian rupee term loan of ₹ Nil (March 31, 2024: ₹ 2,591.60 lakhs) from a bank carries interest @ 9.55% payable monthly.
+The loan is secured by (i) first pari passu charge on current assets, movable fixed assets & leasehold land and building admeasuring 10 acres and (ii) Corporate guarantee from holding company.
+The loan is repayable in 20 equal quarterly instalments with a moratorium period of 12 months.